 With the increase in share capital, the company’s overall net worth also increases.
 This further enhances the borrowing capacity of the company.

-The documents must be filed within 30 days after obtaining consent from boards for the share capital increase with the MCA (Ministry of Corporate Affairs).
-The resolution passed is notified in MGT-14 and notice of increase is filed in SH-7
+The documents must be filed with the MCA within 30 days after obtaining consent from the shareholders for the share capital increase.
+The standard resolution for private firms is merely SH-7, and MGT-14 is not required.